oddsdk/odd-app-template/README.md

 # webnative-app-template
-A web app template for Webnative
+A web app template for Webnative.

 ## Setup